agulati18/twitter_coronavirus/README.md

 # Background and Motivation
 Approximately 500 million tweets are sent everyday, Of those 500 million, roughly 5 million are geotagged.
 In other words, the user's device includes location information about where the tweets were sent from.
-Thus, in this project I analysed roughly 1.1 billion tweets to understand the sentiment around corona as well as a proxy to track the spread of the virus around the world.
+Thus, in this project I analysed roughly 1.1 billion tweets to understand the sentiment around corona as well as used the hashtags as a proxy to track the spread of the virus around the world.

 # Coronavirus twitter analysis